dublinhhh/dublinhhh.github.io/_pages/hashlinks.md

   * Flying Booger gives full coverage of World Hash events as well as contacts to all USA hashes and many international groups
 * [Register Your Hash Name](http://www.harrier.ch/harrier/Names/Names.html)

   * Neptunus is maintaining a list of hash names.
-Put your on the list or add somebody else's.
+Put your name on the list or add somebody else's.
 * [Hash Heritage Website](http://www.thehashhouse.org/)

   * Trace your hash's founding hash